By Christie R. House

-Transmission rate of COVID-19 are currently climbing in Brazil.
-At the end of June, the country had 1.35 million cases and 57,658 deaths.
+Transmission rates of COVID-19 are currently climbing in Brazil.
+At the end of June, the country had 1.35 million confirmed cases and 57,658 deaths.
 The Rev. Joana D’Arc Meireles, the national secretary for the Life and Mission ministry, describes the climate in Brazil as “terrifying.”

 The Methodist Church provides general orientation and guidelines on COVID-19 prevention and social distancing online.
 It posts official resources, such as liturgy for funerals, pastoral letters and other support for local congregations.
 At present, all Methodist church buildings are closed for in-person worship and congregations are meeting virtually.